MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-in-gcc-high-dod.md

 These registry keys get created when an Office app is launched, so it's ok if they reappear after you delete the data underneath them.

 ### Configure Outlook behavior on Office 365 ProPlus
-The following registry values need to be set to correctly configure Outlook behavior on Office 365 ProPlus.
-The type for all these registry values is REG_DWORD and the values should be set to 1.
+The following registry values must to be set to correctly configure Outlook behavior on Office 365 ProPlus.
+The type for these registry values is REG_DWORD and the values should be set to 1.

   **Registry location:** HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\AutoDiscover\EnableOffice365ConfigService <br/>
-  **Description:**   This is needed so that the correct AutoDv2 URL endpoint is used, instead of a world-wide AutoDv2 URL.<br/>
+  **Description:**   This is needed so that the correct mailbox settings may be retrieved in this specific environment without calling a worldwide service to retrieve mailbox settings.<br/>

   **Registry location:** HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Setup\DisableAccountSettingsDetectionService <br/>
-  **Description:** This disables calling a worldwide endpoint to get account information for POP, IMAP, and other protocols.
-Consumer accounts will need to be set up manually. <br/>
+  **Description:** This disables calling a worldwide service that assists in getting account information for POP, IMAP, and other protocols based on the email address.
+Because this service will be disabled by this key, personal accounts will need to be set up manually.  <br/>

+The following registry values are optional.
+The type for these registry values is REG_DWORD and the values should be set to 1.

   **Registry location:** HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Setup\DisableGuessSmart <br/>
   **Description:** This disables attempts at setting up IMAP, POP accounts through various known ports. <br/>

   **Registry location:** HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Outlook\Options\General\DisableOutlookMobileHyperlink <br/>
-  **Description:** This prevents the option to set up Outlook on a mobile device from appearing.  <br/>
+  **Description:** This suppresses the option of configuring Outlook on a mobile device following a successfully configured account in Outlook Desktop. <br/>

+Also, if [Office Add-ins](https://docs.microsoft.com/office/dev/add-ins/overview/office-add-ins) are built and used in non-Outlook apps, those applications must know where the user’s mailbox is configured.
+Microsoft will only perform Step 6 and Step 7 of the [AutoDiscover](https://support.microsoft.com/help/3211279/outlook-2016-implementation-of-autodiscover) process.
+This means you must have a URL that exists in one of these locations: `https://<contoso.com>.autodiscover/autodiscover.xml` or `https://autodiscover.<contoso.com>/autodiscover/autodiscover.xml`.
+Then, that should redirect to `https://autodiscover-s-dod.office365.us/autodiscover/autodiscover.xml`.
+This process will be automatic in future versions.

 Also, if People functionality is needed across the non-Outlook apps, you must have an Autodiscover xml in a common place using these formats: `https://<contoso.com>.autodiscover/autodiscover.xml` and `https://autodiscover.<contoso.com>/autodiscover/autodiscover.xml`.